 - Has your child suddenly cut out meals, certain foods, or entire food categories?
 For example, are they skipping breakfast and lunch, no longer eating ice cream, which they loved before, becoming a vegetarian, or cutting out carbs?

 - Does your child seem uncomfortable with food?
 Are they playing with their food at the table, avoiding eating it?
 Or are they eating very quickly and don’t appear to be savoring their food like they used to?
 Have they stopped eating with your family, preferring to eat alone?

 - Has your son started using dietary supplements and protein shakes?
 Sometimes parents miss this sign of eating disorders in boys, who may be interested in becoming both leaner and more muscular.

 - Has your child suddenly started weighing themselves regularly?
 Do they seem obsessed with the number on the scale?
-You won’t know this if the scale is in the bathroom.
+You might not know this if the scale is in the bathroom.
 Get rid of all scales in your home and see what happens.
-There’s no upside to having a bathroom scale since it perpetuates harmful weight stigma and eating disorder behaviors.

 - Does your child check their body in the mirror more than before?
 Are they pinching their flesh questioningly or disgustedly?

 - Has your child started asking you repetitive questions about their weight and appearance?

 - Is your child wearing very baggy, loose clothing to hide their shape?